Deploy W&B with Kubernetes Operator

 Reach out to [Customer Support](mailto:support@wandb.com) or your W\&B team if you have any questions or need assistance.

 1. Get the current W\&B configuration.
-If W\&B was deployed with an non-operator-based version of the Helm chart, export the values like this:
+If you deployed W\&B with a non-operator-based version of the Helm chart, export the values like this:

 ```shell theme={null}